nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 Young and middle-aged adults don’t typically die from the natural causes that kill older adults.
 Injuries, both intentional and unintentional, dominate as the cause of death ([See glossary below](#glossary)).
 When compared with other age groups, homicide and suicide rank higher as causes of death in New York City from age 15 to 44.
 Deaths at these ages from these causes are tragic, unnecessary and preventable.

 <div style="border-left: 5px solid lightgray; padding: 5px; font-size: 14px;">
-<em>New Yorkers seeking support with their mental health can connect to trained counselors, for free and in over 200 languages, through NYC Well.
+<em><i class="fas fa-hands-helping text-center mr-1"></i>New Yorkers seeking support with their mental health can connect to trained counselors, for free and in over 200 languages, through NYC Well.
 For 24/7 support, call 888-NYC-WELL, text “WELL” to 65173 or chat online at <a href="nyc.gov/nycwell">nyc.gov/nycwell</a>.
 If you or someone you know is at immediate risk of hurting themselves, or in immediate danger, call 911.</em></div>

 </div>
 <div class="wide my-4">